Getting Started with Redis Enterprise CRDBs (conflict-free replicated databases)

 Connecting Using redis-cli

 redis-cli is a simple command-line tool to interact with redis database.
-Use “docker exec” to switch your context into the Redis Enterprise Pack container of node 1 in cluster 1.
+Use “docker exec” to switch your context into the Redis Enterprise Software container of node 1 in cluster 1.

 $ docker exec -it rp1_node1 bash